pouyapd/scan/scan_book/src/manual/interface.md

 SCAN accepts the following parameters:

+- `--format` sets which model specification format is being used.
+Possible values: `[scxml|jani]`.
+Defaults to `scxml` as SCXML is the better-supported format.
+Support for the JANI format is in progress.
-- `--confidence` sets the statistical confidence that the produced result is accurate
+- `--confidence` sets the statistical confidence that the produced result is accurate.
-- `--precision` sets the target precision of the result
+- `--precision` sets the target precision of the result.

-Toghether, these settings also determine how many executions are required to be performed.
+Toghether, `--confidence` and `--precision` determine how many executions are required to be performed.

 The following parameters are to be set by the developer according to the use case:

-- `--length` sets the maximum length a trace can reach before the execution is stopped
+- `--length` sets the maximum length a trace can reach before the execution is stopped.
-- `--duration` sets the maximum duration (in model time) that the execution can take before being stopped
+- `--duration` sets the maximum duration (in model time) that the execution can take before being stopped.

 As these settings may vary depending on the use case, SCAN sets reasonably large default values,